spindlebink/hollicode/docs/BYTECODE.md

 * `FJMP distance`

-	Pop the top item off the stack and jump `distance` if it evaluates to `false`.
+	Peek at the top item on the stack and jump `distance` if it evaluates to `false`.

 	`distance` here may be positive or negative.